konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 3) Expressions including the no or yes signal words can be translated, but only if the expression is starting with this word:
 e.g.: nicht versichert
 e.g.: not insured
-e.g.: ja inkludiert
+e.g.: ja versichert
-e.g.: yes included
+e.g.: yes insured

 4) If the expression is not starting with the signal word, it can't be translated as there is the possibility of a combination of positive and negative connotated words:
-e.g.: inkludiert: ja
+e.g.: versichert: ja
-e.g.: included: yes
+e.g.: insured: yes
-e.g.: inkludiert ja
+e.g.: versichert ja
-e.g.: included yes
+e.g.: insured yes
 e.g.: alleinstehend ohne Kind

 | Input      |example no. | Able to convert?     | Output Excel/CSV | Output API | Datatype CSV | Datatype JSON |